 Take a cruise along Mondego River.
 The one hour cruise is just long enough for kids and adults to enjoy the beautiful views of Coimbra from the water without getting bored.

 Enjoy nature at Coimbra’s Botanical gardens.
 Practically located in Coimbra’s downtown the botanical garden houses plant specimens from all over the world and is the perfect place to take a leisurely family walk and enjoy the beauty of this beautiful park.
 The botanical gardens also house a 19th century greenhouse and a chapel in the woods along with sculptures and fountains which give it a very romantic and historical air.

 Take a break at the Santa Cruz Park.
-The Sereia Gardens also knows as the Santa Cruz Park or the Garden of the Mermaid is an beautiful 18th century garden.
+The Sereia Gardens also knows as the Santa Cruz Park or the Garden of the Mermaid is a beautiful 18th-century garden.
 The beautiful entrance arch is decorated with three statues representing Faith, Hope and charity.
-The Barroque style garden features many sculptures and an interesting azulejo embellished staircase leads to a grotto like fountain with a statue of Triton.
+The Baroque style garden features many sculptures and an interesting azulejo embellished staircase leads to a grotto-like fountain with a statue of Triton.
 This is a great spot to take a break or to enjoy a picnic.

 Discover and live science at the Exploratorium.
 The Exploratorium offers a series of interactive exhibits and games letting families discover and learn while having fun.